NinelK/NinelK.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a Royal Society University Research Fellow at the School of Informatics, University of Edinburgh (since January 2025).
-I work in the field of NeuroAI: an intersection between studies of natural and artificial intelligence.
+I work in the field of NeuroAI -- an intersection between studies of natural and artificial intelligence.

 Drawing on my interdisciplinary background, I view intelligence as fundamentally linked to predictive processing and dynamic interaction with the environment.
 I am also interested in applying my research to understanding the mechanisms underlying autism spectrum disorders, and enabling effective decoding of movement for developing prosthetic devices and human-machine interfaces.